yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/alex_carl.md

 - 2: Javascript is noticeably lacking in the above concepts.
 - 1: Team has not applied any style concepts from class or from Ruby background

+Indentation and naming was consistant.
+Logically sepereated into foods and meals and index.

 ### Git Workflow

 - 4: Team uses master for production, and creates a feature branch for each card worked on.
 Team is using pull requests with good context and conversation
 * 3: Team is using the feature branches for small groups of cards, and has a pull request for each feature.
 Developers that aren't on the team have commented on PRs. *
 - 2: Team fails to use feature branches, or isn't using pull requests
 - 1: All code is committed to master

+Not much required conversation work was divided into areas that didn't interact with eachother.

 ### Project Management